1938 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1938 Lincoln Cent Varieties:

-- 1938 (No Mint Mark)– Philadelphia Mint production of 156,682,000 coins, the most common variety
+- 1938 (No Mint Mark) — Philadelphia Mint production of 156,682,000 coins, the most common variety

-- 1938-D– Denver Mint struck 20,010,000 pieces, featuring “D” mintmark below the date
+- 1938-D — Denver Mint struck 20,010,000 pieces (the median mintage for all Denver issues of the 1930s), featuring a “D” mintmark below the date

-- 1938-S– San Francisco Mint produced 15,180,000 coins, the scarcest business strike variety
+- 1938-S — San Francisco Mint produced 15,180,000 coins, the scarcest business-strike variety

 Also Read: Value Of Old Pennies By Year (1959-Present)